phyloacc/PhyloAcc/README.md

     export LD_LIBRARY_PATH=/user/miniconda3/envs/PhyloAcc/lib/:$LD_LIBRARY_PATH
     export LD_RUN_PATH=/user/miniconda3/envs/PhyloAcc/lib/:$LD_RUN_PATH
     ```
-    or other path for the conda environment
+    or other path of the conda environment
 7) source .bashrc
 8) change to g++-9 in the PhyloAcc Makefile if you are using GCC version 9
 9) edit the location of GSL lib and include in the Makefile: e.g. /user/miniconda3/envs/PhyloAcc